Asimawad/aide-ds/README.md

     --device cuda &

-aide data_dir="aide/example_tasks/spooky-author-identification" goal="Predict the author of a sentence as one of Poe, Lovecraft, or Shelley" eval="Use multi-class logarithmic loss between predicted author probabilities and the true label." agent.code.model="Qwen/Qwen2-0.5B-Instruct" agent.steps=1 inference_engine=vllm
+aide data_dir="aide/example_tasks/spooky-author-identification" goal="Predict the author of a sentence as one of Poe, Lovecraft, or Shelley" eval="Use multi-class logarithmic loss between predicted author probabilities and the true label." agent.code.model=deepseek-r1 agent.steps=2

 aide data_dir="example_tasks/spooky-author-identification" goal="Predict the author of a sentence as one of Poe, Lovecraft, or Shelley" eval="Use multi-class logarithmic loss between predicted author probabilities and the true label." agent.code.model=deepseek-r1:latest wandb.project="my-aide-experiments"
 ```